vlvrd/bondo/content/about/vlvrd.md

 ---
 date: 2018-09-20T12:00:00-00:00
-description: "space dojo"
+description: "space adventure"
 tags: ["about"]
 title: "vlvrd"
 ---

-vlvrd is a space adventure.
+vlvrd is an space adventure.

 wait.